ebabel-eu/react-login/README.md

 ## todo tasks
 - Make the whole repository into a reusable npm module React component that can be reused in apps as an npm dependency.
+- Switch the Please wait text to Operation completed + remove spinner, and make all that optional.
 - Proofread the Dutch text in demo index.js and README.md
 - Make the Login component style dynamic with properties and delete Login.css
 - Prevent double clicking on submit button based on Axios async process.